-A thesis defended at the University of Jaén (UJA) has validated a tool to detect the risk of developing post-traumatic stress disorder postpartum.
+A thesis defended at the University of Jaén (UJA) has validated a tool to detect the risk of developing postpartum post-traumatic stress disorder.
 It has been placed in the sociocultural context of Spain.
 Although there are several tools for this purpose, until now none of them had been translated and validated into Spanish.

 The thesis was entitled 'Perinatal post-traumatic stress disorder: magnitude of the problem, associated factors and validation of a questionnaire in the Spanish population'.
 It was defended by Sergio Martínez Vázquez, from the Nursing Area of the UJA.
 It has had the purpose of establishing and validating this tool, as an aid to all health professionals who care for women during pregnancy, childbirth and puerperium.